 Once accepted to the program, Smith College requires all master’s students to take a minimum of 32 credits of course work, at least 16 of which must be at the graduate level.
 Of the remaining 16 credits, no more than eight may be given for intermediate-level (200-) courses.
 To count toward the degree, all grades received must be a B minus or higher.

 Master’s students are required to participate in the graduate seminar (BIO 507) and are expected to undertake a course of study, designed in conjunction with their adviser, that will include appropriate courses both within and outside the department.

-Master's students arrive on campus having already identified a potential adviser and conduct research during both years of their program.
+Graduate students arrive on campus having already identified a potential adviser and conduct research during both years of their program.
 This research ultimately results in a thesis that is read and evaluated by the adviser plus two additional readers.
-A written thesis is required of all students in the master's program.
-The master's degree candidate is also required to present his or her research to the department at the end of the fourth semester in a public thesis defense presentation.
+A written thesis is required of all students in the master’s program.
+The degree candidate is also required to present his or her research to the department at the end of the fourth semester in a public thesis defense presentation.